 Using ClickCease adds an extra sturdy layer of click fraud protection for peace of mind.
 The algorithms of specialist click fraud software like ClickCease are designed to block the activities of botnets and suspicious IP addresses.

-This means those sneaky bots like 404bot are kept in check and you can keep tabs on any suspect activity on your PPC campaigns.
+This means those sneaky bots like 404bot are kept in check and you can keep tabs on any suspicious activity on your PPC campaigns.

 Sign up for a diagnostic check with ClickCease, with a free trial to monitor your ad traffic.